 Helicopters - Provide paramedic treatment and transport in life-threatening situations as well as fire suppression water-dropping capabilities and air reconnaissance for major disasters.
-The Fire District has 9 helicopters which includes 3 Firehawks with a water capacity of 1,000 gallons, and 6 Bell 412s.
+The Fire District has 9 helicopters including 3 Firehawks with a water capacity of 1,000 gallons, and 6 Bell 412s.

-Emergency Support Teams (ESTs) - Strategically located two-person units provide first-alarm firefighting support to specific areas in the Fire District to augment firefighting staffing.
+Emergency Support Teams (ESTs) - Strategically located two-person units provide firstalarm firefighting support to specific areas in the Fire District to augment firefighting staffing.